-There is not one way to do anything in life and that is also true in the world of paranormal investigating.
+There is no one way to do anything in life and that is also true in the world of paranormal investigating.
 We all have different styles and different ways of doing things.
 We react differently and our thought process is also different.
-I know in our team, while we have the same goals and same beliefs in general, we still have our own different ways of doing things.
-Some people like to embrace their spiritual side, some like to use the latest technical gadgets, some like to use old school methods and some like to sit back and observe.
+I across the different people I Investigate with, we still have our own different ways of doing things as we have different belief systems and we are just different.
+It doesn't make one of us right or wrong, it makes us different.
+Some people like to embrace their spiritual side, some like to use the latest technical gadgets, some like to use old school methods and some like to just sit back and observe.

-I am always actively involved in any investigation because if you know me I like talking and it can be difficult to sit back and keep my mouth shut.
-I like to get involved and I know what gets results for me so I bring what I have to offer to the table.
+I am always actively involved in any investigation because if you know me I like talking and it can be difficult to sit back and keep my mouth shut - especially on a paranormal investigation.
+I like to get involved and I take a much more rational approach so I bring what I have to offer to the table.
 I will also give anything a try.
 As I say - 'Don't knock it till you try it'.
-The other thing I do A LOT of these days is also stepping backwards to observe the situation as a whole.
+I approach everything with an open mind, but I am always questioning things.
+The other thing I do A LOT of these days is also stepping back to observe the situation as a whole.
 You can usually get a gauge of everything that is going on.
 It is really easy to get caught up in things.
-I do like to embrace the moment and everyone is getting excited over something it can be easy to get excited too.
-There are occasions where if i know what is going on I will tell you and debunk the shit out of something.
-There are however times when I can't debunk straight away and I get a bit excited.
-The thing is, afterwards I reflect.
+I do like to embrace the moment and when everyone is getting excited over something it can be easy to get excited too.
+There are occasions where if I know what is going on I will tell you and explain something.
+There are however times when I can't explain or rationalise something straight away and I get a bit excited.
+I go with the flow.
+The thing is, afterwards, I reflect.
 We know realistically that 99.9% of things that are happening are not paranormal.
-Even the 0.1% of the time we can't explain it, doesn't mean it is paranormal, it just means we can't explain it.
+Even the 0.1% of the time that. we can't explain it, it doesn't mean it is paranormal, it just means we can't explain it.
 It is in this time of reflection I go over the things I have observed over the course of the night.
 Quite honestly when I go home from an investigation, I cannot hit the pillow and fall asleep.
 I am usually replaying everything over and over and over in my head.
 It is what I do.

 By observing what is going on, we can get a complete picture.
-Is someone 'leading' the groups excitement or thought process in a certain direction?
-Are there natural things happening that can explain some of things happening on the equipment.
+Is someone 'leading' the group's excitement or thought process in a certain direction?
+Are there natural things happening that can explain some of the things happening on the equipment.
 What is the weather like outside?
-What are the conditions like inside.
+What are the conditions like inside?
 You get the general picture.
 Another cool thing with observation is that you are not just observing your group.
-You can do your baselines everything in your head, sit in a dark room with nothing.
+You can sit in a dark room with nothing.
 No equipment.
 Just sit there and watch, and wait and observe.
 Are there noises?
 Where are they coming from?
 Can you see shadows?
 What or who is casting them?
 You could occupy yourself doing this all night.
 You don't have to have a K2 next to you flashing or a spirit box making loud noises.
 This is an investigation technique that requires no cash deposit.
 You don't need to purchase any equipment to do this.
 All you need is your senses.

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!